 A press release from the Department of Defense says that opening up online shopping to honorably discharged veterans will strengthen the exchanges’ online businesses.
 Their projections are that adding honorably discharged veterans to potential shoppers will double the amount of business.
 The theory is that this expansion will enable the organization to obtain better prices and offer a more competitive assortment of merchandise.

-The significantly higher earnings projected for this program will be used to to fund morale, welfare and recreation programs in support of service members’ and their families
+The significantly higher earnings projected for this program will be used to fund morale, welfare and recreation programs in support of service members’ and their families

 The Army and Air Force Exchange Service has seen declining sales in recent years.
 The organization cites several factors for the decline.
 Active military members leaving Iraq, Afghanistan and Europe so facilities are closing; Exchange stores are losing customers as more active military families choose to live outside U.S. military bases; and Walmart has added stores closer to U.S. bases.